-For nearly 75 years the KFVS call letters have been part of the fabric of America's Heartland.
+For more than 90 years the KFVS call letters have been part of the fabric of Southeast Missouri, Southern Illinois, Western Kentucky, and Northwestern Tennessee, a region we call America's Heartland.
 In 1924, one of America's true broadcast pioneers, Mr. Oscar Hirsch, founded KFVS radio.
-Then on October 3rd, 1954, KFVS-TV signed on the air in Cape Girardeau, and the recreational and leisure habits of people in the Southeast Missouri, Southern Illinois, and Western Kentucky area would be forever changed.
+Then on October 3rd, 1954, KFVS-TV signed on the air in Cape Girardeau, Missouri, and the lifestyle of people in this viewing area would be forever changed.

 In 1960, Hirsch finished construction on a brand new transmitting tower near Egypt Mills, Missouri, 8 miles north of Cape Girardeau.
 At the time of completion, this "miracle of physics" was the world's tallest man-made structure.
 Towering 2000 feet above average terrain, the new KFVS-TV tower pumped a high quality signal to viewers in parts of six states.
 Today, the massive tower still reigns as the region's tallest structure and remains in the top 10 tallest structures in the world.

 In 1968, Hirsch moved KFVS-TV from the current KZIM Radio studio to its present location at 310 Broadway.
 This new state-of-the-art studio building stood 13 stories above downtown Cape Girardeau, and remains today as one of the most significant features of historic downtown Cape.